robertkovax/LilyGo_E-Ink_Weather_Station/README.md

 ## Housing 3D model

-The STL design files for 3D printing the housing are included in this repository.
+- The STL design files for 3D printing the housing are included in this repository.
 This design is based on [Sir.Puchtuning](https://makerworld.com/en/models/647684-lilygo-t5-2-13-small-case?from=search#profileId-1024510)'s project, with added feet and reinforced, optimised structure for 3D printing.
-There is space to fit a 1000mAh 3.7V battery into the back as well.
+- The housing can fit a 1000mAh 3.7V battery.

 ## 📷 Images